-While over-the-counter and prescription drugs are often used to combat the condition, there are other factors to consider.
-One is diet: eliminating refined carbohydrates and other omega-6 rich foods can go a long way to reducing the inflammatory load on the body.
-The other factor is supplementation.
-And omega-3s may provide a partial answer.
+While over the counter and prescription drugs are often used to combat the condition, there are other factors to consider.
+One is diet.
+By eliminating refined carbohydrates and other omega-6 rich foods, a person suffering from RA can reduce the inflammatory load these foods place on the body.
+Another way to fight RA?
+By supplementing with nutrients most often considered for heart concerns: omega-3s.

 A review of human clinical studies found that omega-3 intake significantly improved disease markers of RA and reduced inflammatory leukotriene B4.

-One challenge of omega-3 supplementation can be convenience and consistent dosage.
+Of course, there are challenges to supplementing with omega-3s, and one of them is sticking with a consistent, effective dosage each day.
 Fish oil as a liquid or in capsules typically requires fairly high levels before positive benefits are noted.
-A way to overcome that is by using concentrated, phospholipid-bound omega-3s from a single cold-water fish source.
-In the best case, these supplements can also provide peptides along with the benefits of phospholipids, which are not available in oil forms.
+One way to overcome that is by using a concentrated, phospholipid-bound omega-3 from a single cold-water fish source.
+In the best case, these supplements can also provide peptides that aid in nerve cell signaling and mental well-being along with the benefits of phospholipids, which both stabilize the omega-3s to reduce the risk of rancidity, and carry the omega-3s for better absorption and use by the body.

 Gioxari A, Kaliora AC, Marantidou F, Panagiotakos DP.
 Intake of ω-3 polyunsaturated fatty acids in patients with rheumatoid arthritis: A systematic review and meta-analysis.
 Nutrition.
 2018 Jan;45:114-124.e4.